Ersanio/snes-assembly-book/docs/the-basics/binary.md

 * `11` becomes `00000000 00000011`
 * `1100000` becomes `00000000 01100000`

-You can convert between decimal, hexadecimal and binary, by using Windows calculator’s "programming" mode.
+You can convert between decimal, hexadecimal and binary, by using Windows calculator's "programming" mode.
 There are also many calculators online which can do this.
 Assembly syntax accepts decimal and binary also, so you usually don't need to convert between decimal and hexadecimal.